-"the In-house mental health promoter training", which helps staffs in charge of mental health measures in enterprises learn topics ranging from fundamental points of mental health measures to policies on returning to work;
+"In-house mental health promoter training", which helps staff in charge of mental health measures in enterprises learn topics ranging from fundamental points of mental health measures to policies on returning to work;

-"the Management personnel seminar", for managers and supervisors to learn necessary attentive listening skills;
+"Management personnel seminar", for managers and supervisors to learn necessary attentive listening skills;

-and in order to help workers who have taken a long leave due to mental health problems smoothly return to work, JISHA started "the Setting up support system for return-to-work seminar" and "the Mental health seminar, example study) for enterprises to learn how to create a system to support those workers, along with case studies covering the workplace.
+and in order to help workers who have taken a long leave due to mental health problems smoothly return to work, JISHA started "Setting up support system for return-to-work seminar" and "Mental health seminar, example study) for enterprises to learn how to create a system to support those workers, along with case studies covering the workplace.

-Table 7 shows the training courses relating to mental health held in fiscal 2013.
-In addition to running the courses shown in the table, JISHA organized a mental health promotion symposium (508 participants).
+Table 7 shows the training courses relating to mental health held in fiscal 2014.
+In addition to running the courses shown in the table, JISHA organized mental health promotion symposia (536 participants).